updownpress/markdown-lint/rules/039-no-space-in-links.md

+---
-## MD039 - Spaces inside link text
+title: MD039 - Spaces inside link text

-Tags: whitespace, links
+tags:  [whitespace, links]

-Aliases: no-space-in-links
+alias: no-space-in-links
+---

 This rule is triggered on links that have spaces surrounding the link text: